laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

     D. Avis, G. Rosenberg, R. Savani , and B. von Stengel (2010), Enumeration of Nash Equilibria for Two-Player Games.
 Economic Theory 42, 9-37.
 Online solver available at http://banach.lse.ac.uk.

 [^6]:
     Josie has 2 other options out of step in.
 Step in 1, 3 is a high, high string that's generally only used for combos.
-Step in 4 is a quick mid out of crouch dash, and is actually a common option you'll see in competitive play.
+Step in 4 is a quick mid, and is actually a common option you'll see in competitive play as an additional check to see if the defender is ducking.
 I don't include step in 4 for simplicity because it's functionally similar to a switch 2 or 4 in the model I'm setting up.